cnorling/Lessons/jea/readme.md

 what are some use cases
-    When your CISO is pissed off and hates powershell, you can offer JEA as an alternative to please C levels when you have a task that needs local admin but you're worried about security root of it is it's a JEA utility
+    When your CISO is pissed off and hates powershell, you can offer JEA as an alternative to please C levels when you have a task that needs local admin but you're worried about security root of it is it's a security utility. powershell is used in a large number of malicious attacks today.
+Using JEA can give you better posture to deal with these kinds of threats.
 What are some prerequisites to working with JEA?
     basic psremoting knowledge
     basic module creation knowledge
     splatting
-    have a basic security conscience how does it work
+how does it work
     get into how pssessions work
     show pre-registered pssession configurations